caueguedes/w3school_tutorials/README.md

 # W3School Tutorials

-Here is my execution of the tutorials on the site [w3school](https://www.w3schools.com/)
+Here is my execution of the tutorials from the site [w3school](https://www.w3schools.com/)

 ## Accomplished tutorials